-(3) Insufficient knowledge of requirements of audit standards and the Auditing Standards Committee Statement

-As described below, there were many cases of deficiencies due to a lack of knowledge concerning the matters required by the audit standards and the Auditing Standards Committee Statement.

-- Cases in which the reliability of basic data was not evaluated in the substantive analytical procedures (refer to "3.
+- (3) Insufficient knowledge of requirements of audit standards and the Auditing Standards Statement As described below, there were many cases of deficiencies due to a lack of knowledge concerning the matters required by the audit standards and the Auditing Standards Statement. - Cases regarding to fraud risk, in which the engagement team did not consider the possibility that unusual transactions were conducted for the purpose of producing fraudulent financial reports (see "1.
+The Auditor's Responsibilities Relating to Fraud in an Audit of Financial Statements" (3)). - Cases in responding to assessed risks, in which substantive procedures were not performed for significant account balances, or substantive procedures were not performed for part of the population (see "2.
+Risk Assessment and Response to Assessed Risks" (3)). - Cases in which the reliability of basic data was not evaluated in the substantive analytical procedures (refer to "3.
 Audit Evidence" (3)), or in which sufficient and appropriate evidence was not obtained when the difference between the booked value and the estimated value was larger than the tolerable level of difference (refer to "3.
-Audit Evidence" (3)). - Cases in which, in audit sampling, the validity of the sample size was not considered, and cases in which a sample opportunity was not provided for transactions conducted between January and March that were included in the sample population of transactions in a relevant year (refer to "3.
-Audit Evidence" (1)). - Cases in which the accuracy and completeness of the basic data were not examined in accounting estimates (refer to "4.
-Auditing Accounting Estimates" (5)), or in which accounting estimates in the previous fiscal year were not examined (refer to "4.
-Auditing Accounting Estimates" (1)). - Cases in which the specific procedures to be performed by component auditors in order to address significant risks related to group financial statements were not understood or considered in group audits (refer to "5.
+Audit Evidence" (3)). - Cases in an audit sampling, in which the engagement team did not examine the appropriateness of audit evidence obtained through alternative procedures, and among the transactions in the population, transactions from January to March were not given the opportunity to be selected (see "3.
+Audit Evidence (1)"). - Cases in which accounting estimates for the previous fiscal year were not reviewed (See "4.
+Auditing Accounting Estimates" (1)) or in which the reliability, etc. of data used as basis of the accounting estimate was not assessed (See "4.
+Auditing of Accounting Estimates" (8)) - Cases in which the specific procedures to be performed by component auditors in order to address significant risks related to group financial statements were not understood or considered in group audits (refer to "5.
 Group Audit," Case 5), in which the appropriateness of risk-related audit procedures was not evaluated (refer to "5.
 Group Audit," Case 9), or in which the matters reported by component auditors were not evaluated (refer to "5.
 Group Audit," Case 9). - Cases in which experts' competence, capabilities and objectivity were not evaluated when experts' work was used (refer to "6.
 Using the Work of Auditor's experts"). - Cases in which, in audits of internal controls over financial reporting, the adequacy of the scope of internal control was not examined (refer to "7.
 Audit of Internal Control over Financial Reporting" (1)) or in which the impact of the identified material misstatements on the audit of internal controls was not examined (refer to "7.
 Audit of Internal Control over Financial Reporting" (3)). - Cases in which the nature of each KAM, the reason for deciding on it, and the appropriateness of the description relating to the audit response were not examined (refer to "8.
 Key Audit Matters (KAM)").